wertykevin91/3js-test/README.md

-Get your 3d file from sketchfab
+Get your 3d file from sketchfab and put them into the 3d folder.